dr-schlange/nallely-midi/README.md

                         The current working directory is always added, even if this option is not used.
 The paths that are Python files will be automatically imported.
-  --with-trevor         Launches the Trevor protocol/websocket server -b, --builtin-devices
+  --with-trevor         Launches the Trevor protocol/websocket server --serve-ui            Serves Trevor-UI, and makes it accessible from your browser.
+This option is only activated if '--with-trevor' is used.
+  -b, --builtin-devices
                         Loads builtin MIDI devices (Korg NTS1, Korg Minilogue) -i, --init INIT_SCRIPT